Forum Overview - Registration is NOW Open

 The third property is in the center of the City off Union

 Square, and is a private club named the Marines Memorial Club & Hotel.
-We have secured a smaller block of rooms at $268 per night.
+We have secured a smaller block of rooms at $268 per night for a standard room or $298 per night for a deluxe room, plus 16.5% tax.
+Reservations may be extended three days before and after Forum dates.
 For those who prefer the urban city

 atmosphere, near to theaters, and premiere dining and shopping, this is an